rastating/ebook-library/README.md

 Other Tasks
 -----------
-In addition to the rake tasks documented above, there are a number of other tasks to carry out miscellaneous operations; all of which are quite self explanitory.
+In addition to the rake tasks documented above, there are a number of other tasks to carry out miscellaneous operations; all of which are quite self explanatory.
 A list of tasks can be viewed from the terminal by running `rake -T` within the `ebook-library` directory.
 Alternatively, the list can also be found below:

 Task                           | Description
 -------------------------------|-------------------------------------